jonsquared/sooper-js/README.md

 SOOP
 ====

-Simple Object Oriented Programming framework for JavaScript.
-It's light-weight and efficient.
+Simple inheritance and implementation framework for JavaScript.

 This framework requires *ECMAScript 5*